indico/indico/doc/guides/VideoServicesGuides/UserGuide/VideoServicesUserGuide.rst

 |image12|

-If you are not the moderator of the Vidyo videoconference associated and you are manager of the event the link *Make me moderator* will be shown:
+If you are not the moderator of the Vidyo videoconference associated and you are manager of the event, the link *Make me moderator* will be shown:

 |image17|